 - If there is any chance your reply might cause offence then please don’t post it.

-- Don’t share any personal or private details about any one else
+- Don’t share any personal or private details about any one else on our boards.

 - Don’t post libellous or defamatory comments – this includes naming and shaming posts.